marissanbush1/staq/_posts/2016-1-20-how-to-create-a-post.md

 categories: staq
 ---
 `
 After this is complete, you can begin typing your post.
-Jekyll can highlight snippets of coe by adding
+Jekyll can highlight snippets of code by adding `{% highlight ruby %}`insert code `{% end highlight %}`